Jie-Fang/cudnn-frontend/docs/fe-oss-apis/gemm_fusions/grouped_gemm_swiglu.md

 **This is an experimental API and subject to change.**

+**Legacy contiguous-only API note:** This page documents the older contiguous-only SwiGLU API.
+For new integrations, prefer the unified [Grouped GEMM + GLU](grouped_gemm_glu.md) API, which covers dense and discrete weight layouts.

 ## Overview

 **Grouped GEMM + SwiGLU fusion**: A contiguous grouped block-scaled GEMM fused with a SwiGLU epilogue on NVIDIA Blackwell GPUs (SM100+), designed for MoE (Mixture of Experts) workloads.
 Implemented with CUTLASS/CUTE.